spiral/docs/docs/en/basics/prototype.md

 > **Note**
 > Use `-r` flag to remove `PrototypeTrait`.

-The extension will modify your class into a given form:
+The extension will modify your class into the given form:

 ```php
 namespace App\Controller;